 It seems however that all manned space trips so far are ... silly jokes or hoaxes ... in disguise of national security.
 Do not blame me for it.
 I just organize this Challenge.

 How to just land on any planet with atmosphere is described at document Returning from Space: Re-entry, i.e. instead of using a rocket engine/combustion chamber/fuel to brake required for a Moon landing, you use a little heat shield, friction and turbulent drag at small angle of entry to reduce mostly horizontal velocity, while gravity pulls you closer to ground at increasing vertical velocity.
 Try to use that info to explain your Mars/Earth landing 2018.

 Dr. Buzz Aldrin - famous cosmo clown from the 1960's and author of best selling 1963 thesis "Line-of-sight guidance techniques for manned orbital rendezvous" - is still around.
 Buy him a drink and ask him how he managed to get to the Moon and back.
 Good luck!

-The first person calculating the amount of fuel required to complete human space trips to the Moon and Mars and the forces required, describing the space craft and the re-entry wins € 1.000.000:-.
+The first person calculating the amount of fuel required to complete human space trips to the Moon, Mars and an asteroid and the forces required, describing the space craft and the re-entry wins € 1.000.000:-.